 Of course, if you have your equipment, you can also take to the river to splash around the Besson Day Use Area, you have to take out before you reach Benham Falls though.

 If you’re in Bend for the day, there’s more floating and fun on the river up there too.
 You can even surf a wave in Whitewater Park!

 RELATED: 17+ of the Best Lakes in Oregon for Adventures & Camping

 With towering ponderosa pines and wildlife, fishing, hiking, and biking trails galore, LaPine State Park is a great place to go from Sunriver for a day full of fun in nature.

-Sunriver itself has some pretty great trails for biking; there’s over 30 miles just near the town.
+Sunriver itself has some pretty great trails for biking; there are over 30 miles of bike trails just near the town.
 Check this out for a map of the bike trails in Sunriver.

 Just north, as you are now well acquainted with, there’s the Deschutes River Trail which welcomes mountain bikers with miles and miles of trail for you to tackle.
 Check this map out for more biking trails from the Deschutes River.

 That map will also show you a thrilling bike trail from Paulina Peak to Horse Butte with lake vistas, high desert terrain, and lava rock pit stops along the way.